CSCfi/allas-cli-utils/help/lo-check.md

-This tool is used to check if Allas already includes objects that would matching objects that a-put would create.
+This tool is used to check if LUMI-O already includes objects that would matching objects that a-put would create.
 This command can be use check the success of a data upload process done with a-put.
-Alternatively, the results can be used to list objects that need to be removed or renamed, before uploading a new version of a dataset to Allas For example, if you have uploaded a directory to Allas using command: a-put datadir/*
+Alternatively, the results can be used to list objects that need to be removed or renamed, before uploading a new version of a dataset to LUMI-O For example, if you have uploaded a directory to LUMI-O using command: a-put datadir/*
 You can use command:
    a-check datadir/*
-To check if all the directories and files have corresponding objects in Allas.
+To check if all the directories and files have corresponding objects in LUMI-O.
 If you have defined a bucket with option -b, you must include this option in the a-check command too: a-put -b 123_bucket datadir/*